vegaprotocol/documentation/docs/concepts/trading-on-vega/market-lifecycle.md

 - Mark to market settlement happens once if required after termination is triggered, then never again
 - A single set of market data may be emitted for the final settlement data (e.g. settlement mark price), after which no market data are emitted
 - No trading occurs, no orders are accepted
-- No risk management or price/liquidity monitoring occurs
+- No risk management or price monitoring occurs

 ### Exits trading terminated state
 - During the transition out of this state: